matt-blodgett/mpi3/README.md

 mpi3 is an open source, cross platform C++ project that aims to create a desktop based media player which integrates with a RaspberryPi device for a portable music library and playback experience.

-The project currently uses open source [Qt5](https://github.com/qt/qt5) (LGPL) for its graphical interface, [FFmpeg](https://github.com/FFmpeg/FFmpeg) for processing audio and [libao](https://github.com/xiph/libao) for audio output.
-There are plans to switch to another audio output library such as [PortAudio](https://app.assembla.com/spaces/portaudio/git/source) in the future.

 ## Getting Started

 If you wish to try out the software, there are two convenience scripts provided for building the source.